SciProgCentre/kmath/kmath-noa/README.md

     // Finally validate the model
     // Compute the predictions for the validation features netModule.forwardAssign(xVal, yPred)
-    // Set the loss for the true values lossModule.setBuffer("target", yVal)
+    // Set the loss for validation
+    lossModule.setBuffer("target", yVal)
     // Compute the loss on validation dataset lossModule.forwardAssign(yPred, loss)